The Newfoundland Club

 The dog is then introduced to the new owners and, if all goes well, is taken into his new home soon after that.
 The old owner may have also handed over the dog's registration forms, vaccination card, toys and dog beds etc..
 If the dog has been microchipped, the coordinator will arrange transfer of ownership with the microchip company.
 While the toys and blankets will stay with the dog, the registration and any identifying documents will remain in the dog's records with the coordinator and will NOT be passed on to the new owners.

-New and old owners are not put in contact with each other but the old owner can contact the club occasionally if they are concerned about the dog's progress.
+New and previous owners are not put in contact with each other but the previous owner can contact the Welfare Coordinator if they are concerned about the dog's progress.
 Although the new custodian will then be the legal owner of the dog, there will be a contract stating that if they, for any reason, cannot keep the dog he MUST be returned to the Newfoundland Club for further rehoming.

 Taking on a dog

 Some people want to take on a rehomed Newfoundland because they believe it is a cheaper option than buying a puppy!
-They appear convinced that the Club has a stock of well-behaved, housetrained, well-groomed 6 month old Newfoundlands waiting for a home (usually the same day as the people ring up!).
-If you are one of these people - you are looking in the wrong place!
+The Club DOES NOT HAVE a stock of well-behaved, housetrained, well-groomed 6 month old Newfoundlands waiting for a home.
+If this is what you are looking for then a Welfare Dog is probably not for you!
 Newfoundlands who need new homes can often be difficult, untrained and in need of bathing and grooming.
 They frequently come from unsuitable circumstances and may not have the 'eternal baby-sitter' character that is usually expected in a Newfoundland.
-Even well brought up Newfoundlands may have habits that were not a problem to the original owner (begging from the table, sleeping on the sofa etc) but may not be acceptable to a new owner.
+Even well brought up Newfoundlands may have habits that were not a problem to the original owner (begging from the table, sleeping on the sofa etc.) but may not be acceptable to a new owner.
 Some are not suitable for homes where there are children, other dogs, cats, livestock or near neighbours.
-However, with careful matching of dog and owner, rehomed dogs can become a dear family member.
+However, with careful matching of dog and owner, rehomed dogs can become a valued family member.